Ye-Dehuo/Longitudinal-Flight-Control-of-a-Fixed-Wing-Aircraft/README.md

 $\zeta_p = 0.0798 \ge 0.04$<br>

-The damping ratio for the long-period mode satisfies the requirements
+The damping ratio for the long-period mode satisfies the requirements<br>

+From above analysis, it can be concluded that the aircraft's inherent modal are well-designed, with good ability to resist disturbances and maintain balance.
+Next, a control system will be designed for the aircraft to achieve the desired longitudinal  flight objective via the control input

 ## 3. $C^*$ Control Law Design